N

 About Me

-Nadia E. Brown (Ph.D., Rutgers University) is a Professor of Government, chair of the Women’s and Gender Studies Program and affiliate in the African American Studies program at Georgetown University.
-She is also the lead editor of Politics, Groups and Identities a journal of the Western Political Science Association.
+Nadia E. Brown (Ph.D., Rutgers University) is a Professor of Government, director of the Women’s and Gender Studies Program, and affiliate in the Black Studies department at Georgetown University.
 Dr. Brown is a founding board member of Women Also Know Stuff.
-She is also one of the American politics editors at The Monkey Cage.
+She is also one of the American politics editors at Good Authority.

 Professor Brown is part of the #MeTooPoliSci Collective where she spearheads efforts to stop sexual harassment in the discipline.
 Alongside Elizabeth Sharrow, Stella Rouse and Rebecca Gill, Brown was awarded a collaborative grant totaling $1,000,794 from the National Science Foundation's ADVANCE program.
 The project, titled "#MeTooPoliSci Leveraging A Professional Association to Address Sexual Harassment in Political Science," capitalizes on the power that professional associations have to model, facilitate, and incentivize change in the climate and culture of the disciplines they serve through a substantial partnership with the American Political Science Association.